 - Other benefits include access to archives, Education and Interpretive staff, and possible partnership opportunities for grants.

 - Promotion is provided through our Artist in Residence Webpage, ongoing press releases, and listings in our quarterly calendars.

 - A.I.R’s are given the opportunity to showcase their work during the thematic Deering Spring Contemporary, and Alumni Exhibitions per invitation.

-- Arts Exhibit and are an integral part of many other events, programs and exhibition opportunities.
-Online catalogues of these exhibits are posted and archived on the Deering Estate website and Deering Estate Arts Magazine.
+- Art exhibitions are an integral part of many other events and programs.
+Online catalogues of these exhibitions are posted and archived on the Deering Estate website and Deering Estate Arts Magazine.

 What types of residencies do we offer?